Michael Obafemi: Swansea City

 On 31 August 2021, Obafemi joined Swansea City for a fee reported to be between £1.5 and £2 million, signing a three-year contract.
 On 23 October 2021, Obafemi scored his first goal for Swansea in their 2–1 defeat to Birmingham City.

-On Summer Deadline Day 2022, Swansea rejected a number of bids from Burnley for Obafemi with the striker subsequently being left out of the team with concerns from manager Russell Martin over the striker's attitude.
+On the summer deadline day for the 2022 transfer window, Swansea rejected a number of bids from Burnley for Obafemi with the striker subsequently being left out of the team with concerns from manager Russell Martin over the striker's attitude.

-Burnley (loan)
+Burnley

-On 29 January 2023, Obafemi joined Burnley on loan for the remainder of the season, with the option to make the transfer permanent at the end of the season.
+On 29 January 2023, Obafemi joined Burnley on loan for the remainder of the season, with a clause to make the transfer permanent at the end of the season.

+On 1 July 2023, the transfer was made permanent.

+Millwall (loan)

+On 24 January 2024, Obafemi signed for Millwall on loan until the end of the season.

+Plymouth Argyle (loan)

+On 22 August 2024, Obafemi signed for Plymouth Argyle on a season long loan.

+VFL Bochum (loan)

+On 1 September 2025 Obafemi signed for 2.
+Bundesliga club VFL Bochum on a season long loan, becoming the first Irish player to ever play for the club.

 International career

 Obafemi was eligible to represent England, Nigeria, and the Republic of Ireland.
 In November 2018 he committed to the Republic of Ireland.

 Obafemi represented the Republic of Ireland at under-19 level, debuting during the 2019 UEFA European Under-19 Championship qualification campaign.

 On 6 November 2018, Obafemi was named in the senior Republic of Ireland squad for the first time for the friendly against Northern Ireland on 15 November and the UEFA Nations League match against Denmark on 19 November 2018.
 He came on as a substitute in the second half of the 0–0 draw against Denmark to make his debut.
 He also became the first player born in the 2000s to win a senior cap for Ireland.
 Obafemi made his debut for the Republic of Ireland under-21 team on 10 October 2019, coming off the bench, in a 0–0 draw with Italy under-21s at Tallaght Stadium.

 On 11 June 2022, he made his first international start at senior level, in a UEFA Nations League match against Scotland, providing one assist (for Troy Parrott) and scoring his first goal, before a groin strain saw Obafemi substituted five minutes after scoring, being replaced by Scott Hogan.
+His start in the 22 March 2023 home friendly 3–2 win by the Republic over Latvia, saw Obafemi provide the assist for Evan Ferguson's first international goal.